-The Department of French and Romance Philology at Columbia University, currently chaired by Souleymane Bachir Diagne (Spring 2019), is one of the oldest and most distinguished French departments in the United States.
+The Department of French and Romance Philology at Columbia University, currently chaired by Madeleine Dobie, is one of the oldest and most distinguished French departments in the United States.
 Throughout its history, it has promoted student and faculty exchanges with France’s elite institutions of higher education, including the Collège de France (of which Antoine Compagnon is also professor) and the École Normale Supérieure.
 Adding to its traditional strengths (philology as well as literary history and theory) the Department has expanded its scope in recent years to embrace interdisciplinary scholarship and teaching and has established itself as one of the leading centers of French and Francophone studies in the world.

-The Morningside Heights campus is easily reached by both subway and bus with stops at 116th Street and Broadway, the University’s main entrance.
-Please visit the MTA website for the local Number 1 subway line, and bus schedules (routes M4, M5, M11, M60, and M104).
+The Morningside Heights campus is easily reached by both subway and bus, with stops at 116th Street & Broadway Avenue.
+Please visit the MTA website for the local Number 1 subway line, and for bus schedules (routes M4, M5, M11, M60, and M104).

 Columbia University Department of French